Melasma and Chloasma

 Skin lightening products

 We supply prescription treatments and non prescription treatments which can reduce the activity of pigment-forming cells in the skin.
 Hydroquinone is the most commonly used prescription treatment.
 Kojic Acid is also an effective skin lightener but this doesn’t need a prescription.
 Generally Kojic Acid works very well but Hydroquinone may be necessary in more extreme cases.

 Azelaic acid and retinoid creams are mainly marketed to treat acne, but can also help Melasma by stabilising the melanin producing cells in the epidermis.

 Chemical peels can improve Melasma and Chloasma.
 A chemical peel will remove cells of the epidermis which contain the excess pigment.
 A course of three peels is normally recommended.

 Some types of laser also remove the outer layer of skin, whereas others specifically target the pigment-producing cells.
 At present, the success of laser treatment is variable and so we do not offer laser treatment for pigmentation.

-Call us today for a free consultation for your Melasma or Chloasma on 01962 809937.
+Call us today for a consultation for your Melasma or Chloasma on 01962 809937.
 We are located in the heart of Winchester handy for major routes via M3.